Personal profile

 Education/Academic qualification

-Doctorate, Delft University of Technology
+Doctorate, Me against myself: Designing with personal dilemmas, Delft University of Technology

 Award Date: 31 Mar 2017